robisonjoel/puppet-elasticsearch/README.md

     bind_interface  => 'eth1',
     number_of_shards => '6',
     number_of_replicas => '2',
+    elasticsearch_verison = '0.20.5',
   }

 }
 </pre>

+As newer versions of ElasticSearch are released, you can update the `elasticsearch_version` parameter to install newer versions.

 The node's name in the ElasticSearch cluster (as other ElasticSearch nodes will see it) defaults to the machine's hostname and doesn't need to be set.